jenkinsci/tfs-plugin/README.md

 ## Checkout by label (New since version 3.2.0)

-The plugin now supports checking out from a specific label.
+The plugin now supports checking out from a specific label or any valid [versionspec](https://www.visualstudio.com/docs/tfvc/use-team-foundation-version-control-commands#use-a-versionspec-argument-to-specify-affected-versions-of-items).
 Here's how to configure a job to do that:

 > :information_source: Polling the server doesn't make sense when you want to build for a specific label because polling is not \[currently\] label-aware and could queue a build **every polling interval**. :information_source: